 His plus four suit was in a red and black check for matches he played at Le Touquet, his pullover was tucked in (a style many people had condemned as 'cheap' apparently) and his stockings were in light fawn with over checking.
 In its early beginnings, the V neck was mainly used for sport.
 Why?
 Well, the neckline lets in a bit more air than other round neck styles.
 What's more the lower neckline makes it easy to whip off when you’ve warmed up.
 Tennis, cricket, golf, sailing… they all have become synonymous with the V neck jumper.By the 1940s, V necks had become an everyday fashion staple, particularly for men.
 They were often worn over shirts and ties, adding a slightly more casual feel to formal workwear.

 But it was the 1960s when the 'dad jumper' style really came into its own.
 Beloved by trend-setting Mods, the V neck became a regular on the big screen – worn by everyone from Michael Caine to Steve McQueen.
 Even that epitome of cool – James Bond – sported one in the 1964 classic Goldfinger.
 In fact, it’s hard to think now of an era that hasn’t embraced the V neck.
 From Tom Selleck in Magnum PI to Jane Birkin and Taylor Swift, many a celeb has relied on the humble V neck.
 There’s a reason it never goes out of style.

-The V neck is one of the most versatile knits we make at Navygrey, proving the perfect partner for everything from your favourite jeans to summer-lovin’ maxi skirts.
+The V neck is one of the most versatile knits we make at Navygrey, proving the perfect partner for everything from your favourite pair of trusty jeans or dressed up with nothing underneath.